Cynthia Trickett,

 PA-C, MPAS

-Cynthia J. Trickett is a licensed Physician Associate based in Dallas with 24 years of experience in dermatology, specializing in complicated psoriasis, immunologic disorders, and atopic dermatitis patient management.
+Cynthia J. Trickett is a licensed physician associate based in Dallas with 24 years of experience in dermatology, specializing in complicated psoriasis, immunologic disorders, and atopic dermatitis patient management.
 She received her Master of Physician Assistant Studies degree from the University of Nebraska College of Medicine.
 She was recognized as the American Academy of Physician Assistants Distinguished Fellow in 2017, and she was awarded POCN’s America’s Top PA in 2018 by her peers.
 As a military veteran, she is well versed in compliance reviews, expense audits (Defense Travel System), and credentialing inspections.
 Cynthia is a mentor and sought-after speaker at both the local and national level.

 Cynthia's Shared Resources